SpecialistSteak/VolunteerFinder/README.md

 1. Go to the website.
 2. Enter your location and relevant keywords.
 3. Browse through the list of volunteer opportunities available in your area.

+## How It Works

+1. User input collected
+2. Input is processed to form the search query
+3. Relevant information is scraped from the web
+4. Each volunteer opportunity object is sent to our home server
+5. The objects are processed with JavaScript to form cards
+6. Information displayed neatly with images and hyperlinks to learn more about the volunteer opportunities

 ## License